sathvik987/weather-app/README.md

 ### Features

-- Details about current weather at your location on start up.
+- View weather at your location on start up.
 - Hourly temperature forecast for next 24 hours.
-- Air quality index
+- Air quality index.
-- A Search box to check weather at any city.
+- A Search box to check weather of any city.
-- View current location’s weather.
+- A button to view current location’s weather.

 Note - Add your openweathermap api key in App.js